davidmsibley/microservices-presentation/microservices.md

   * Scalable Architecture

 * ### [Martin Fowler's Microservices][Martin Fowler's Microservices]
-  * All content in this section ripped from martinfowler.com and paraphrased.
+  * All content in this section is taken from martinfowler.com and paraphrased.
   * #### Monoliths versus Microservices

     ![Monoliths and Microservices]